 DevSecOps in Azure

-Security is a prime concern for businesses that are storing any sort of custom or client data.
-The solution that is covering the management and interface of this data should be developed with security in mind.
-DevSecOps involves utilising security best practices from the beginning of development, shifting the focus on security away from auditing at the end and towards development at the beginning using a shift-left strategy.
+If your business is storing custom or client data, develop solutions to cover the management and interface of this data with security in mind.
+DevSecOps utilizes security best practices from the beginning of development, rather than auditing at the end, using a shift-left strategy.

 Gjensidige puts security front-and-center in new application platform